artofimagination/stereo-calibration-and-vSLAM/README.md

  * Start with the calibration tab, setup your camera matrices.
  * Once done, jump on the second tab start block matching and depth map generation. tweak your parameters as you like.
  * Then in the third tab have a feel of different feature matching algorithms.
- * In the last tab you can see everything put together and see your cameras' trajectory drawn as you move it.
+ * The next tab shows cameras' trajectory drawn as you move it.
+ * Last tab will show the mapping of the environment and the trajectory

 # Generic UI features
 * **Save settings** - saves all UI control values into a settings npz file.
 Also saves feature specific info and files to locations those name is identical to the settings name.
 Saving the settings will generate a lastSaved folder/folder as well. this is useful for **Default load on startup**